tc39/notes/meetings/2020-07/july-21.md

 WH: Another point on the first slide that I didn't quite understand.
 You talked about “byte size”.
 Did you mean byte size of objects?

-CHG: It’s just the byte size of decorated values in general that are using decorator syntax
+KHG: It’s just the byte size of decorated values in general that are using decorator syntax

 WH: So, you're concerned that if you decorate an object, then the object will require more bytes to store in memory?

-CHG: I’m sorry those are the bytes for the output syntax actually
+KHG: I’m sorry those are the bytes for the output syntax actually

 WH: You mean outputting the object via, for example, JSON?

-CHG: One solution proposed is that decorators would be a reserved syntax that isn't actually implemented in JavaScript, and have build tools compile decorators into JavaScript, and let the ecosystem figure out what it should mean, and ship that over the wire.
+KHG: One solution proposed is that decorators would be a reserved syntax that isn't actually implemented in JavaScript, and have build tools compile decorators into JavaScript, and let the ecosystem figure out what it should mean, and ship that over the wire.
 If that were the solution we're gonna go with and we’re always going to solve the byte size problem.
 It would result in much larger class definitions, because in a lot of cases, you're decorating a field, which turns a field into a getter and setter, and that getter and setter would have to be transferred over the wire.
 Even minimized, that will be 10 times the size. (gist: https://gist.github.com/pzuraq/6c2ff5594bf16f9693a7d9131855ee2d)

 WH: Ah, I think you mean the byte size of the transpiled code, is that correct?

-CHG: Yes.
+KHG: Yes.
 And one other proposal is that it is always transpiled, that we never standardize on a decorator syntax.

 WH: From the slides and presentation I got the completely wrong idea of what you meant by “byte size”, so it was hard for me to follow the presentation.
 Thank you for clearing it up.

-DE: A lot of people are talking about tooling solutions, as CHG mentioned in the byte size discussion, even in tooling a lot of these constraints still exist.
+DE: A lot of people are talking about tooling solutions, as KHG mentioned in the byte size discussion, even in tooling a lot of these constraints still exist.
 I want to raise another one.
 Constraint #2 basically this gets at decorators being transpilable in a single-file mode.
 If you want to transpile decorators differently based on whether they add metadata, make fields into accessors, etc, you either need some cross-file communication, or you need to add runtime overhead conditionally.
 So, the constraints are still in conflict even in a pure tools mode.
 Personally, I'm optimistic that we can find some of these constraints that can be relaxed to find a solution.
 We’ll have to relax some of the constraints on whether we put this in tooling or in the language.
 My hope is that this presentation will illustrate the contradictions and get people thinking about which concerns do we really care about, which concerns can we relax.
 Then we can find more solutions.

-CHG: DE summed it up very well and we’d like to continue in that direction and the group will continue to work that way
+KHG: DE summed it up very well and we’d like to continue in that direction and the group will continue to work that way

 ## NumericLiteralSeparator for Stage 4
 Presenter: Rick Waldron (RW)